Using multiple antennae and nodes in the same location

 The above components plus a bluetooth antenna https://amzn.eu/d/bqwkjOl went into this node design with the antenna outside …

 will see how that compares with the three attic nodes.
 The node in the image above does not detect immediately the nodeinfo of any of the attic nodes which are only a meter above and two meters back.
-The updraded Bluetooth antenna dramatically increases the range and I can access the node by Bluetooth from 2 floors down.
+The upgraded Bluetooth antenna dramatically increases the range and I can access the node by Bluetooth from 2 floors down.

 Servus!
 Greetings from the US.
 You are asking many good RF related questions.